SALT BATH ANNEALING - DOES IT WORK?

-Next, we tested some very hard 308 cases which had been shot seven times and never annealed.
+Next, we tested some very hard 308 cases.
+These had been shot seven times and never annealed.
 These are the results:

 For this test we included the sectional hardness of an unannealed case from the same batch, shown on the graph in blue.
 As can be seen, the cases inserted for five and eight seconds barely changed hardness.
-The 20 second case did soften somewhat at the neck (although not enough), but is also softened considerably in the body.
+The 20 second case did soften somewhat at the neck (although not to an optimal level), but is also softened considerably in the body.

 Repeatable, transparent research:

 The essence of research is that it is repeatable and transparent.
 If the above tests are repeated in another laboratory using the same procedures, then the same results will be attained within a nominal margin of variation.